FilipMedrala/SEPA/docs/FirebaseSetUp.md

  5. Once you have your Firebase configuration details copied to your clipboard, navigate to the `firebase.js` file within the frontend HTML code.
 This can be found within the `assets\js` file path.
  6. At the very top of the document, replace the commented out firebase configuration with your own from your clipboard.

+## Editing the 'Forgot Password' email

+ 1. On the Authentication page, navigate to 'Templates' from the menu at the top.
+ 2. In the templates menu, open 'Password reset' on the left hand side.
+ 3. Press 'Edit template' at the top right-hand side.
+ 4. Scroll down to "Action URL (%LINK% value)" and click 'Customize action URL'
+ 5. From here, enter your domain name or localhost and ensure the link has `/reset.html` at the end.
+It should look like `http://127.0.0.1/reset.html`, `http://localhost/reset.html`or `http://<your-domain.com>/reset.html`.
+This will ensure that the password reset link sent to user's emails will be hosted through this website instead of Firebase.
+A randomly generated code will be automatically appended to the URL which verifies that each reset link can only be used once.
+ 6. On this page, you also have the option to customise the sender email to use your own domain, although this requires domain verification.
+You can also customise the email subject and body (which uses HTML), however, it will always require the reset password link which can be referenced with `<a href='%LINK%'>%LINK%</a>`
+ 7. You also have the option to use a custom SMTP server instead of the built-in email service by navigating to 'SMTP settings' in the left-hand side panel.

 ## Navigating the user database
 On the Authentication page, navigate to 'Users' from the menu at the top.
 From here, you can view the following details about each user: